myhr-chman/planigale-lab/README.md

 # planigale-lab

+## Solved on 2023-04-01T08:35+00:00

+Archiving to prevent further edits to this repository.

+## Introduction

 Hi!
 In this repo is a slightly insecure IIS web.config file, and an automated CICD Workflow configured to:
 * Check for insecure options
 * Validate them against the SafeStack platform